Stellar populations and star formation histories of the most extreme [OIII] emitters at $z=1.3-3.7$: Observations and Analysis

 One of the goals of this study is to estimate the dynamical masses of EELGs at $z\sim2$.
 We follow the procedures in \citet{Maseda2013} to derive the dynamical mass, using the velocity dispersion measured from the width of the [O~{ III}]~$\lambda5007$ emission line (i.e., the most luminous rest-frame optical emission line with the highest S/N in our sample) and the effective radius measured from {\it HST} imaging.
 To measure the velocity dispersion, the spectral resolution must be sufficient to deconvolve the intrinsic line width from the observed width, which can only be done with Keck/MOSFIRE spectra ($R=3300-3700$) in our spectroscopic sample.
 Therefore, we select a subsample of EELGs with Keck/MOSFIRE observations from our sample, which were taken in three observing runs (2015 November and 2016 April, \citetalias{Tang2019}, and 2019 April).
 In total there are $59$ sources with MOSFIRE spectra revealing [O~{ III}]~$\lambda5007$ emission lines.
-To robustly measure the line width, we exclude objects with S/N ($<5$) line measurements, emission lines contaminated by sky line residuals, and those with nearby counterparts or irregular morphologies \citep[e.g.,][]{Price2016} by visually inspecting the spectra and images.
+To robustly measure the line width, we exclude objects with low S/N ($<5$) line measurements or emission lines contaminated by sky line residuals.
+We also remove sources that are likely interacting systems, including galaxies showing nearby counterparts or irregular morphologies, which would otherwise influence on both the emission line width and the radius measurements \citep[e.g.,][]{Price2016}.
+By visually inspecting the images, $25$ out of the $59$ galaxies were removed from the sample.
 As a result, the subsample used to estimate dynamical masses contains $34$ EELGs at $z=1.3-2.4$ (hereafter Sample I).
 The [O~{ III}]~$\lambda5007$ EWs of objects in Sample I are $100-1000$~\AA, covering the EW range of typical $z\sim7$ galaxies \citep[e.g.,][]{Endsley2021}.